BinLiu2015/phd-jaspexmls/README.md

 I feel that if I don't put this out there now, I may never do it :)

 I was born in sunny Portugal and as I was working on this codebase alone, I ended up writing many of the comments in the code in Portuguese (the code itself is in English).
-My original plan was to clean up the code and translate the comments before pushing it to github, but as in the meantime I started on other projects I never got around to it so publishing it right now is a way of ~shaming~ motivating me to not give up on that project.
+My original plan was to clean up the code and translate the comments before pushing it to github, but as in the meantime I started on other projects I never got around to it so publishing it right now is a way of ~shaming~ motivating me to not give up on that plan.

 All of my code is GPLv3+, so feel free to play with it, and have a nice day!